Louisiana decides future of non-unanimous jury verdicts

 A video distributed by the Unanimous Jury Coalition featured two exonerated convicts who had been imprisoned as a result of split verdicts.

-It was a fear exploited in a 30-second online ad for the amendment by the conservative Koch-brothers-backed Americans For Prosperity.
+Even the conservative Koch-brothers-backed Americans For Prosperity exploited this fear, in a 30-second online ad for the amendment.

 “Imagine your child is charged with a crime she didn’t commit,” the ad said.
 “Multiple jurors agree she is innocent but the government sends her to prison anyway.
 It happens in Louisiana.”

+Nishi Kumar, a volunteer for the Yes on 2 campaign, was out Tuesday morning waving a sign to encourage drivers to support the measure.
+Her interest in the amendment comes from the criminal defense work she does with the Promise of Justice Initiative, a New Orleans-based organization that advocates for reforms.

+“It’s just a very antiquated law.
+It’s based in Jim Crow.
+It’s based in racism, and it’s time to overturn it,” she said.

 While broad, support wasn’t unanimous.

-Calcasieu Parish District Attorney John DeRosier was a vocal opponent as the amendment moved through the Legislature.
-Sabine Parish District Attorney Don Burkett also has publicly opposed it, saying it would thwart justice by enabling a single juror to block a conviction in a case where evidence is clearly beyond a reasonable doubt.
+Calcasieu Parish District Attorney John DeRosier was a vocal opponent as the amendment moved through the Legislature, and Sabine Parish District Attorney Don Burkett said it would thwart justice by enabling a single juror to block a conviction in a case where evidence is clearly beyond a reasonable doubt.

 “Child molesters, drug dealers, murderers — it’s going to make it tougher than ever to convict them,” Burkett said in an interview.